 Information about health screening procedures is available from the PCOO, Clark International Airport, and Philippine Airlines.
 See above and the BI website for more information, as well as Executive Order No. 408 (s.1960) and IATF Resolution 160-B.

 Keep in mind that curfew restrictions may be reinstated at any time.

 - Are there restrictions on intercity or interstate travel?
 No, but travelers are advised to check with their destination for additional documentary requirements.

 - Are U.S. citizens required to quarantine?
 No.

 See above under Entry and Exit Requirements and the BI website for more information.

 - Are commercial flights operating?
 Yes.

 Commercial flights are limited throughout the country.
-There is a daily cap on the number of incoming flights.
 Flight availability varies by location.